 Ingabire has appealed her case to the African Court of Human and Peoples’ Rights, based in Arusha provisionally.
 Rwanda has accepted the jurisdiction of this court and also, in January 2013, signed and deposited a declaration allowing individuals and NGOs to present cases.
 With the aim of hindering the process of Ingabire, Kigali tried to withdraw that statement in February 2016.
 However, last June, the African Court of Human Rights announced that, while it was possible to withdraw, this required a 12 months advance.
 It also ruled that neither the case of Ingabire and other pending cases before the Court would be affected.

 In recent months, her husband, Lin Muyizere, warned that prison conditions have deteriorated for Ingabire.
 Although she has been transferred to the common area reserved for women, the situation is different from the other prisoners.
 Her visits are limited to one person per week and she has no longer contact with their lawyers.
 “Ultimately, she is always subject to special vigilance” concludes Muyizere.

-In September 2018, Victoire Ingabire has been unexpectedly released from prison, as part of a presidential pardon of 2,000 prisons.
+In September 2018, Victoire Ingabire has been unexpectedly released from prison, as part of a presidential pardon of 2,000 prisoners.
 After her release, she declared that “there is hope for the opening in the political space”, but she also asks President Paul Kagame “to release all other political prisoners that are still in prison”.
 More information on: http://www.europapress.es/internacional/noticia-presidente-ruanda-indulta-lider-opositora-victoire-ingabire-20180915082728.html.